Designing a search experience teams could trust

 It started with a cry for “dynamic binders”

-Search is one of the most heavily used workflows in Everlaw, yet teams were struggling to build and refine queries together.
+Search is one of Everlaw's most-used workflows, yet teams couldn't easily build and refine queries together.

 Both search and binder cards open a document set, but searches are used to filter documents, while binders are meant to organize finalized results.